genkobar/qmk_firmware/keyboards/handwired/dactyl_manuform/4x6_genkactyl/readme.md

 ## 3D Printing

 The code for generating the model to print this keyboard with a 3D printer can be found at https://github.com/genkobar/dactyl-manuform.
+I printed mine on a Prusa MK3S+ in Prusament "Galaxy Black" filament, with a layer height of 0.2 mm.